-In this blog post, we will discuss the 10 best things to do in Tashkent in 2022 for every tourist visiting Uzbekistan.
+In this blog post, we will discuss the 10 best things to do in Tashkent for every tourist visiting Uzbekistan.

 Best Things to do in Tashkent

 The best things to do in Tashkent are discussed below.
 Let’s start the list.

 The world’s oldest Qur’an is said to be kept at this grouping of masjids and religious schools in the heart of Tashkent.

 Although the little exhibit where the manuscript is preserved is interesting, it is only a minor part of the larger structure.
 The nearby tiny lanes are ideal for taking a stroll and getting a glimpse of ancient Tashkent.